ant-design/ant-design/components/form/index.en-US.md

 ### dependencies

 Used when there are dependencies between fields.
-If a field has the `dependencies` prop, this field will automatically trigger updates and validations when upstream updated.
-A common scenario is user register form with "password" and "confirm password" fields.
+If a field has the `dependencies` prop, this field will automatically trigger updates and validations when upstream is updated.
+A common scenario is a user registration form with "password" and "confirm password" fields.
 The "Confirm Password" validation depends on the "Password" field.
 After setting `dependencies`, the "Password" field update will re-trigger the validation of "Check Password".
 You can refer [examples](#components-form-demo-register).

 ### shouldUpdate

 Form updates only the modified field-related components for performance optimization purposes by incremental update.
-In most case, you only need to write code or do validation with the [`dependencies`](#dependencies) property.
-And in some specific case, such as a new field option appears with a filed value changed, or just want to keep some area updating by form update.
-You can modify the update logic of Form.Item via the `shouldUpdate`.
+In most cases, you only need to write code or do validation with the [`dependencies`](#dependencies) property.
+In some specific cases, such as when a new field option appears with a filed value changed, or you just want to keep some area updating by form update, you can modify the update logic of Form.Item via the `shouldUpdate`.

 When `shouldUpdate` is `true`, any Form update will cause the Form.Item to be re-rendered.
 This is very helpful for custom rendering some areas: